royepi/HexFlow-UCTV/README.md

 <p>Code for "Return to Last Played Game": <b>fwannmacher</b> (v1.1 and above)</p>
 <p><strong>jimbob4000</strong> (<a href="https://github.com/jimbob4000/hexflow-covers" target="_blank" rel="noopener">RetroFlow Covers database</a>) (v1.0 and above)</p>
 <p>Inspiration + various help: <a href="https://github.com/jimbob4000/RetroFlow-Launcher/" target="_blank" rel="noopener">Team RetroFlow</a></p>
+<p>Inspiration for adding smooth view in "Zoom-In" View/"Left-Side" View: Axce.
+He has coded for it to work in all views but I will fine tune it a little more before adding it to all the views.</p>
 <p>You!
 Users who enjoy HexFlow Launcher, HexLauncher Custom, and Retroflow, who submit feature requests to this/those projects (which I do watch), and occasionally code.
 Thank you!</p>
 <h1>Credits (General)</h1>
 <p>Programming/UI: <strong>Sakis RG</strong></p>